 Seer: I’ve seen you coming for a long, long, time Augustus.
 The world will shake, cities will fall, and the world as we know it will come to an end.
 Yes, I’ve seen you, Augustus.

-Augustus: What will happen when I go deep into the Heremus?
-Will I come back?
+Augustus: REVISING: My son and I have tremendous obstacles that await us on our journey to find our Lord.
+What outcome waits for us deep in the heart of the Heremus?

 Seer: You will become a god and rule the world yet the hand closest to you will be your undoing.